Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/README.md

 ![Game Move Victory](docs/readme/live-deployment/game-move-victory.png "Game Move Victory")

 An addendum was made to the game following user feedback.
-They didn't know for how long the game was running.
+Users didn't know for how long the game was running and this was confusing/frustrating.
 A counter was added and displayed for each turn to facilitate their requests.

+A few formatting tweaks were also added on request.

 ![turn-addendum-user-feedback](docs/readme/turn-addendum-user-feedback.png "turn-addendum-user-feedback")